 To estimate the baseline component, portfolios are segmented based on similar risk characteristics.
 A range of estimated losses is calculated based on historical loss rates and average delinquency flows to loss.
-For those commercial borrowers that are on non-accrual status and borrowers identified by management as exhibiting above average levels of risk, impairment is measured on individual loans in accordance with Statement of Financial Accounting Standards ("SFAS") No. 114, "Accounting by Creditors for Impairment of a Loan" as amended by SFAS No. 118, "Accounting by Creditors for Impairment of a Loan" as amended by set are collectively evaluated for impairment based on line-of-business and internal risk rating segmentation.
+For those commercial borrowers that are on non-accrual status and borrowers identified by management as exhibiting above average levels of risk, impairment is measured on individual loans in accordance with Statement of Financial Accounting Standards ("SFAS") No. 114, "Accounting by Creditors for Impairment of a Loan" as amended by SFAS No. 118, "Accounting by Creditors for Impairment of a Loan-Income Recognition and Disclosures."
+Commercial borrowers not individually impaired are collectively evaluated for impairment based on line-of-business and internal risk rating segmentation.
 Loss estimates are calculated based on analysis of historical risk rating migrating to loss.
 Consumer and small business portfolios are evaluated for impairment collectively, based on product and geography.
 Both consumer and commercial loss models are updated quarterly.